niharika2810/niharika2810.github.io/_posts/2020-01-27-constraintlayout-vs-other-layouts-a-battle-towards-performance-part-3.md

 Here, we are sharing the result for different layouts testing performed on Coolpad and Android 6.0 Marshmallow.

-We also created a [Github project](https://github.com/niharika2810/LayoutPerformance-Analysis-App) for your reference.
+I also created a [Github project](https://github.com/niharika2810/LayoutPerformance-Analysis-App) for your reference.
 You can check out the code for various layouts there.

 ### Disclaimer: